Divine-Journey-2/Divine-Journey-2/changelog/LATEST.md

 - Switch to the Alfheim lighting engine, improving lighting performance (Alfheim)
 - Enable JEI ResourceID searching as required prefix by default
 - Hide NYI items from The Twilight Forest from JEI
+- Disable EnderIO celebrating the New Year, as it tends to cause significant lag

 ## Text and Quest Updates: